AnkitSharmaOnGithub/Toggler/README.md

 ##### Just copy the Js File from the Link :- https://raw.githubusercontent.com/AnkitSharmaOnGithub/Toggler/master/main.js

-and include it in your html file.
+and include it in your html file

 Create an page And add a checkbox with the following Options :-